-Maximize Your Marketing
+1. Maximize Your Marketing

-“The biggest mistake I see a typical property owner make is not marketing their property on all the biggest websites” says TJ Clark, co-founder and CEO of TurnKey Vacation Rentals.
-According to HomeAway, its website receives 9.8 million visits a year.
-Airbnb’s website is reported to have more than 60 million bookings since 2008.
+“The biggest mistake I see a typical property owner make is not marketing their property on all of the biggest websites” says T.J.
+Clark, cofounder and CEO of TurnKey Vacation Rentals.
+According to HomeAway, its website receives 9.8 million visits a month.
+Airbnb’s website is reported to have more than 200 million bookings since 2008.
 Booking.com is the top ranked website for the Accommodation category with 4 billion visits over the last 12 months.

 If your property isn’t listed on all of these travel websites, you’re missing out on exposure to millions of potential guests per month—and many potential bookings.

-Build a Compelling Listing
+2. Craft a Compelling Listing

 Once your property is listed on a vacation rental website, it’s important to have a high-quality listing to attract as many guests as possible.

 Each listing website is a little different, but here are the critical attributes of a successful listing:

-Respond to Inquires and Booking Questions Quickly
+3. Respond to Inquires and Booking Questions Quickly

 Most owners simply can’t keep up with the 24/7 nature of responding to inquiries and recognize they’re leaving money on the table.
 “My wife and I both had full-time jobs and busy lives.
-I got tired of being at dinner with my family when guests would call me because they ran out of toilet paper,” says James McKee, who managed his own home before hiring TurnKey to manage it for him.
+I got tired of being at dinner with my family when guests would call me because they ran out of toilet paper,” says James McKee, who managed his own home before hiring TurnKey Vacation Rentals to manage it for him.

-Keep Your Availability Calendar Up-To-Date
+4. Keep Your Availability Calendar Up-To-Date

 One of the first things potential guests look at before they consider a property is its availability during the time they want to travel.
 Having an accurate and up-to-date availability calendar helps attract more guests and bookings.

 Once a guest decides he or she wants to rent your home, owners and management companies should make it as easy as possible.
-Enable your property to be instantly bookable online, and accept credit card payments.
+Enable your property to be instantly bookable online and accept credit card payments.

-“Travelers have been conditioned by the online travel agencies to book instantly online and want instant gratification,” says Clark.
+“Travelers have been conditioned by the online travel agencies to book instantly online and want instant gratification,” says T.J.
+Clark.
 “Guests want the same thing when booking a vacation rental.”